specify/sp6-stats/README.md

 This is useful if you want the same code to work on multiple servers without any modifications.

 1. Open the `./config/required.php` file.
-Change the conditions present to make the server use neccessary values for the required constants depending on the server that is running the stats reporting site.
+Change the conditions present to make the server use necessary values for the required constants depending on the server that is running the stats reporting site.
 1. Set `LINK` to an address the website would be served on.
 1. Set `WORKING_LOCATION` to an empty folder.
 This would be the destination for all cache files and other files created in the process.